Ruby writes from the Philippines. She teaches communication courses including Speech and Theatere Arts. She enjoys gardening and reading.

 - widen your sphere of influence

-- improve your memory
+- boost your memory

 - reinforce your cognitive skills

-- develop your organizational skills?
+- develop your organizational skills

-Get engaged in writing now.
+It's time to start.
+Get engaged in writing NOW.

 © 2022 Ruby Campos